RSE-Sheffield/RSE-Sheffield.github.io/_newsletters/2021-01-08-newsletter.md

 * The Scholarly Communications team at TUoS Library are hosting [Open Research Conversations](https://www.sheffield.ac.uk/library/research), a series of online discussions on Open Research Practices.
 Sessions will include talks from researchers who have made their research open and other experts sharing their experiences, promoting best practices and discussing the challenges they are facing:
     - 18th January 2021 [Reproducibility in Practice](https://www.eventbrite.co.uk/e/open-research-conversation-reproducibility-in-practice-tickets-123726442119): a discussion on the importance of reproducibility and the challenges faced when attempting to reproduce others' research with Tom Stafford & Anna Krystalli
-* ARCHER2 are providing training courses throughout January which are free to
+* ARCHER2 are providing [training courses](https://www.archer2.ac.uk/training/#upcoming-training) throughout January which are free to academics and researchers.

 #### SORSE